 8. How to Achieve and Measure Results Using the SMART Acronym

 When it comes to both advertising and marketing, you cannot improve what you do not know.
 What’s more, Noah says that SMART is the perfect acronym to take care of this aspect.

 It’s true, various websites and tools can assist with social media marketing and advertising but without the following strategy.
 Many of these tools are not very useful at all.

 Specific – Every goal should be ultra-specific and outline the precise numbers or details associated with the overall objective.
 For instance, if you want to attain a $500k annual turnover.
 It’s important to break this number down into smaller numbers over the weeks and months of each year.

 Measurable – You will need to measure the extent of progress of every marketing or advertising effort.
 In this sense, you should be able to know when things are not going to plan and then take action in order to get everything back on track.
 If turnover is $200k midway through the year, you will need to adjust the projected earnings for the final six months in order to reach the $500k target.

 Assignable – Who will be responsible for achieving every result in the marketing or advertising plan?
 You should always know precisely which individuals will take care of every aspect of the plan.

-Time – It’s important to place a very specific time on the overall objective and smaller tasks which will help achieve this goal.
-As a rule, 30-60 days is a good time frame for smaller tasks and working backwards from the solution is often a better way to set this time frame/s.
+Time – It’s important to place a very specific time on the overall objective and smaller tasks that will help achieve this goal.
+As a rule, 30-60 days is a good time frame for smaller tasks and working backward from the solution is often a better way to set this time frame/s.

 9. Careful Planning and Expecting the Unexpected

 For most marketing guides, you should find that careful planning is the key to success.
 However, there should also be a plan for certain eventualities and a clear understanding of the probability of success.
-If your conversion rates are substandard, you should expect lower revenue and if you receive more traffic than expected, there should be enough resources to cater for such demand.
+If your conversion rates are substandard, you should expect lower revenue.
+Additionally, if you receive more traffic than expected, then there should be enough resources to cater to such demand.